xdy/xdy-pf2e-workbench/README.md

         * Effect: Minium Frightened that you can give to targets to not let the automated frightened removal reduce frightened below 1.
         * Effect that you can use to change Focus Point Maximum of a character
-        * Effect that you can use to implement ABP, "Another Alternative Bonus Progression" (by @crackjackflood) and an accompanying 'Feat' to add it to a character.
+        * Effects that you can use to implement ABP, "Another Alternative Bonus Progression" (by @crackjackflood) and an accompanying 'Feat' to add it to a character.
     * The compendium "PF2e Workbench Macros (xdy-pf2e-workbench-macros)" contains a few macros you might find useful.
         * 'Basic Action Macros' shows a dialog with a button for most macros, with bonus and whether you're the best in